 How Age Increases My Insurance Premiums

-The reason your life insurance premium adds up every year is that every birthday gets you closer to your life expectancy, which makes you riskier to insure.
-In your 40s, the insurance rate increases by 5% to 10% each year.
-And in your 50s, 9% to 12% each year.
-However, to keep your term life insurance stable as you age, insurance companies spread your premiums over 10 to 30 years in one payment.
-This is to prevent paying low premiums at a younger age and very high premiums when you age older.
+The reason your life insurance premium adds up every year is because every birthday gets you closer to your life expectancy, which makes you riskier to insure.
+In your 40s, the insurance rate increases by 5% to 10% each year, and in your 50s, 9% to 12% each year.

 Whole life insurance policy rates can be either fixed or may vary in some cases.
 For policies that vary, it may rise as you grow older because premiums are determined by the insurer based on your life table, and they increase to reduce the risk you pose.